 What are the risk factors for retinoblastoma?

 A risk factor is anything that affects a person’s chance of getting a disease such as cancer.
 Different cancers have different risk factors.

 Lifestyle-related risk factors such as body weight, physical activity, diet, and tobacco use play a major role in many adult cancers.
 But these factors usually take many years to influence cancer risk, and they are not thought to play much of a role in childhood cancers, including retinoblastomas.

 Most children diagnosed with retinoblastoma are younger than 3 years old.
 Most congenital or hereditary retinoblastomas are found during the first year of life, while non-inherited retinoblastomas tend to be diagnosed in 1- and 2-year-olds.
 Retinoblastomas are rare in older children and in adults.

-About 1 out of 3 cases of retinoblastoma are caused by a mutation (change) in the RB1 gene that is present in all the cells of the child’s body.
+About 1 out of 3 retinoblastomas is caused by a mutation (change) in the RB1 gene that is present in all the cells of the child’s body.
 But of these cases, only about 1 in 4 is inherited from one of the child’s parents.
-In the rest, the gene mutation has not been inherited, but has occurred during early development in the womb.
+In the rest, the gene mutation is not inherited, but occurs during early development in the womb.
 Children born with a mutation in the RB1 gene usually develop retinoblastoma in both eyes.
 Regardless of whether the mutated RB1 gene was inherited from a parent or not, because these children have the mutated gene in all of their cells, they have a 1 in 2 chance of eventually passing it on to their children.

-Most of the remaining 2 out of 3 cases occur as a result of a random RB1 gene mutation that occurs only in one cell of one eye.
+Most of the remaining 2 out of 3 retinoblastomas occur as a result of a random RB1 gene mutation that occurs only in one cell of one eye.
 These mutations are not inherited from a parent, and children who have them do not pass on a greatly increased risk of retinoblastoma to their children.
 Non-hereditary retinoblastomas always affect one eye only.

-The way in which inherited gene changes make certain children likely to develop retinoblastoma is explained in the next section “Do we know what causes retinoblastoma?”
+The way in which inherited gene changes make certain children likely to develop retinoblastoma is explained in the section “Do we know what causes retinoblastoma?”